 While our vertebral column – the path of vertebrae extending down the spine – tends to weaken with age, this process accelerates in obese people, Dr. Chang says.
 This can trigger a variety of spinal problems, including:

 - Disc degeneration, when vertebral discs weaken, lose moisture and begin to collapse

 - Herniated discs, when the soft center of spinal discs push through the tough outer shell

 - Compression fractures, when vertebral bones decrease 15-20% in height due to breakage

 - Spinal stenosis, a narrowing of the spinal canal

 All of these spinal conditions can prompt troublesome or even dangerous symptoms, including lower back pinched nerve, chronic spine pain, numbness, and tingling in the neck, back, arms or legs, explains Dr. Chang, an interventional pain management specialist.

 When these problems become severe and non-surgical measures don't work to ease them, spinal surgery may be necessary, he notes.
 But here, too, obesity can be detrimental to recovery.
 The 2016 Global Spine Journal research revealed that obese patients who've undergone spine surgery have higher risks of experiencing post-surgical complications such as infection and blood clots.

 Even when obesity-related back pain is intermittent, there are several traceable triggers for why and how it occurs, Dr. Chang says.
-The low back is especially vulnerable to the effects of obesity due to:

 "If we didn't already have enough reasons to avoid gaining extra weight – and we did – its potential to bring about or worsen back problems is a highly convincing one,” Dr. Chang says.
 "Back pain can detract from our quality of life in major ways – why risk it?”